songaojiao/weiwei.github.io/_posts/2017-11-26-getting-startef.md

 ---
+​---
 layout: post
-title: Getting Started with Sleek
+title: Markdown Cheatsheet
+summary: Markdown is a way to style text on the web.
-featured-img: sleek
+featured-img:  emile-perron-190221
+​---
 ---

 ## Getting started